 Greetings from Kansas City!
 Whether you are an 4th year medical student navigating your path toward an Otolaryngology - Head & Neck Surgery Residency position, or an M2 exploring ENT as a possible career choice, we are excited for you to get to know more about KU ENT.
 This portion of our website is dedicated to helping interested students learn about our specialty and our program.

 I look forward to the next academic year and can’t wait to see what challenges and successes are ahead for KU OTO-HNS.
-If you can't find the answers you seek or the information you are looking for on this website, drop us a line via the "Ask a Question" link or send us an email.
+If you can't find the answers you seek or the information you are looking for on this website, drop us a line via the Request Residency Information form or send us an email.
 We are here to help.

 Welcome to KU OTO-HNS!

 Shannon M. Kraft, MD, Residency Program Director

 The University of Kansas School of Medicine Otolaryngology-Head and Neck Surgery (OTOHNS) training program accepts four new residents each year through the National Resident Matching Program (www.nrmp.org).
 Applicants must graduate from a LCME-accredited medical school in the United States or Canada and be eligible to obtain Kansas and Missouri medical licenses.
 In the last three years we received between 350 and 400 submissions.
 Approximately fifty applicants are invited to interview, although we increased the number of interview spots during the pandemic.
 The interview experience consists of round robin interviews with program faculty and residents, with opportunities to ask questions of residents in less formal group settings.
 Interviewees are ranked based on their preparedness, ability, aptitude, academic credentials and communication skills.
 We were able to successfully replicate our interview process virtually during the height of the pandemic, but very much look forward to having in-person interviews again in the future.